scottnonnenberg/blog/pages/posts/2016-06-16-eslint-part-2-contribution.md

 Fork, modify, extend!
 Use [my plugin](https://github.com/scottnonnenberg/eslint-plugin-thehelp)!
 Use it for the rules themselves, or as a template for building your own rules! :0)

-Watch for my next post in this series: _ESLint Part 3: Analysis_.
+Don't miss the last installment in my series: [ESLint Part 3: Analysis](/eslint-part-3-analysis/), about the reasons for style tools, and my new configuration comparison tool!